 - Stir liquid ingredients into dry ingredients until just moistened.

-- Fill muffin tins 2/3 full (I filled mine almost to the rim and that was a mistake.
-Rims spread) and bake at 350 degrees for 20 minutes or until toothpick inserted comes out clean.
+- Fill muffin tins 2/3 full (Do not overfill!) and bake at 350 degrees for 20 minutes or until toothpick inserted comes out clean.
+You may need to go up to 25 minutes.

 - Immediately invert onto foil or wax paper to cool.